Antimatter543/old-site/_posts/2021-05-03-first-hackathon.md

 It consistently managed to bring *Bruh* (which was the team we lost to in qualifiers) to the 2100 tick stage -- so our bot was actually decent early-mid game, but in the end, we didn't work enough on the fire & emphasis on the centre of the map.
 Which makes sense; we only started focusing on fire at the final few days of the hackathon.

+If I were to give any suggestions to the Coder One peeps, it's Docker.
+There has been expressed confusion about Docker from multiple people.
+Thankfully I didn't have to suffer as much since it was abstracted away but yeah.
+Luckily, I think they're already working on a better solution, so that's cool!
+Depending on the time of game, perhaps the hackathon duration could also be extended.
+This wouldn't be so much a direct improvement as much as a change, but it might be a welcome feature for those that don't have a lot of free time/day on their hands.
+Also the bots should theoretically become more complex (and hopefully fun to watch!) - unless there's an obvious stale meta but that's a different story.

+Overall, good work Coder One people!

 <h3> Conclusion </h3>
 Due to computation resource issues, we switched from vm-bot to algo-bot before Qualifiers, which luckily wasn't that much worse than our vm-bot since I had kept on working on it.
 Then, we continued upgrading the bot, adding in better pathfinding + hazard avoidance as well as better killable detection (+ a tiny amount of fire-zone code) before handing it in to playoffs.
 Still lost, but we held our ground in the battles, consistently making it to endgames of 1800-2100 ticks before eventually dying out.